drogue-iot/hey-rodney-dataset/README.md

 ### Upload the folder to the GitHub repository *“hey-rodney-dataset”* by creating an issue:

 - Open the url : https://github.com/drogue-iot/hey-rodney-dataset/issues/new
-- Make the title your name ( if you are comfortable sharing it ) or just write audio sample
+- Make a new issue with the title "Audio Sample"
-- Drag and drop the file to the place where it says to leave a comment
+- Drag and drop the zipped folder ( which contains the sound snippets ) to the place where it says to leave a comment
-- You can also add your age, gender, nationality ( if you are comfortable with sharing it )
+- You can also add your gender, first language ( optional ) in the comment <br>
+  __Note : We are asking for the gender and first language so that we can keep a track of the distribution of sound samples over different genders and first languages__